How much how you can afford depends on how much money you can pay upfront plus how much you can pay monthly.

-Most families can afford a home worth up to three times their annual household income, if they can make a substantial down payment and have only a moderate amount of other debt.
+Most people can afford a home worth up to three times their annual household income, if they can make a substantial down payment and have only a moderate amount of other debt.
 If you have little to no debt and can put 20% down you can probably afford a house worth up to four times your annual income.

 The more debt you already have, the smaller the mortgage you will get.
 About your debt ratio.